salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2015-05-15-ios-debugging.md

 #### Device Token

-For testing and troubleshooting purposes, retrieve your device token from a running app by calling [[MarketingCloudSDK sharedInstance] sfmc_deviceToken] and sending the result to yourself via email, alert, or other method.
+For testing and troubleshooting purposes, retrieve your device token from a running app by calling [[MarketingCloudSDK sharedInstance] sfmc_deviceToken] and send the result to yourself via email, alert, or other method.

 #### Additional Resources